 Views over Porto Cristo’s harbour are offered from this former old house, where tasty regional and international dishes are accompanied by friendly service. […] Quince: A waterside eatery in Porto Cristo

-One of the best restaurants on the east coast and while not offering sea views the excellent food more than compensates….
-Roland Schulte can certainly be classed as one of the top chefs on Mallorca. […] Roland Restaurant Porto Cristo
+One of the best restaurants on the east coast and while not offering sea views, the excellent food more than compensates! […] Roland Restaurant Porto Cristo

 Discover MIquel Gelabert’s ‘new Mallorcan’ cuisine in this popular family-owned restaurant-with-a-heritage, tucked away in Manacor. […] Can March: A hidden gourmet gem in Manacor